 The value of your stock at the closing point of your statement.

 Your return this period, also known as the profit or loss.
 We work this out by adding the outward movement of stock (D) to the total investment value at the end of the statement period (E).
 We then deduct the total investments for this period (C).

 We’ve not been able to include cash movements or dividend payments within this statement.
 Dividend payments are included in your annual consolidated tax certificate, which will be issued alongside your statement in April of each year.

-Your statement will include all of the investments you have made from 6th January 2018- 5th January 2019.
+Your statement will include all of the investments you have made over the previous year which runs from 6th January to 5th January.

 This shows what you’ve paid out from your share dealing account and estimates what you could have made if the charges hadn’t been paid.